José Francisco Ortega: Alta California

 Spain had a plan to use Alta California as a military and commercial "buffer zone" starting in the 1760s.
-This move to invade and settle Alta California came from a decree by King Carlos III, who wanted to keep its control away from the Russians who were hunting seals off the coast of California.
+This migration north to secure settle Alta California came from a decree by King Carlos III, who wanted to keep its control away from the Russians, who were hunting seals off the coast of California.
 The overall goals of the Spanish Crown were to defend against the Russians, construct a mission north of San Diego, and to increase the number of Spanish settlers between San Diego and Monterey.
 The establishment of missions came under the guise of the viceroy of Mexico who had some objectives in mind: a native population for labor, sufficient land for agriculture, and enough water for that agriculture.
-Professor Richard L. Carrillo stated that this practice is known as "uti posidetis" where they had the right to the land that they invaded while ignoring the indigenous and their social and legal systems.
+Professor Richard L. Carrillo stated that this practice is known as "uti posidetis," where they had the right to the land that they settled, while ignoring the indigenous and their social and legal systems.
 Pedro Fages, a Spanish soldier also present during the Portola expedition, noted that the Indigenous Peoples they encountered served as guides to tell them which roads to take, where to find water sources, and were even given food such as fish and nuts.
 The expedition noted that, in the territory they called San Diego, Indigenous peoples dwelled in houses and belonged to villages.
 After establishing a base at San Diego on July 14, 1769, the expedition headed northbound.
-The expedition made camp in San Pedro Valley and on November 1, 1769, Portola made Ortega the chief scout and sent him along with other men north to locate San Francisco Bay within three days.
-The following day on November 2, some of the troops were out hunting deer, and discovered a large body of water which was San Francisco Bay, and they promptly reported back to Ortega.
-The next day on November 3, they returned to Portola to report their discovery.
-Prior to arriving at San Francisco Bay, Ortega while standing on what is now Berkeley Hills in October 1769, saw a small island on a body of water which he reported to General Portola of his finding.
+The expedition made camp in San Pedro Valley, and on November 1, 1769, Portola made Ortega the chief scout and sent him along with other men north to locate Monterey within three days.
+The following day, on November 2, some of the troops were out hunting deer and discovered a large body of water which was San Francisco Bay, and they promptly reported back to Ortega.
+The next day, on November 3, they returned to Portola to report their discovery.
+Prior to arriving at San Francisco Bay, Ortega, while standing on what is now the Berkeley Hills in October 1769, saw a small island on a body of water, which he reported to General Portola of his finding.
 This island turned out to be Angel Island.
-The Portola expedition along with Ortega returned to San Diego in 1770, but headed up north again to attempt to locate Monterey Bay, which proved to be difficult as they struggled with starvation and because of this ate their mules.
+The Portola expedition, along with Ortega, returned to San Diego in 1770, but headed up north again to attempt to locate Monterey Bay, which proved to be difficult as they struggled with starvation and because of this, ate their mules.
 Along with starvation, the soldiers suffered from scurvy and fatigue.
 Ortega went ahead and encountered natives who directed him where to go to locate Monterey Bay.
 Due to the efforts of the expedition, the Spanish were able to build four presidios in Alta California: San Diego (1769), Monterey (1770), San Francisco (1776), and Santa Barbara (1782).
 These presidios functioned to: